moddyz/RayTracingInOneWeekend/README.md

 ## Building

-A convenience build script is also provided, for building all targets, and optionally installing to a location:
+A convenience build script is provided, for building all targets, and optionally installing to a location:
 ```
 ./build.sh <OPTIONAL_INSTALL_LOCATION>
 ```